 Simultaneously, the information void has tremendous implications for the whole international humanitarian community.
 Indeed, it becomes increasingly challenging to grasp the most affected individuals or groups in the armed conflict and their actual needs(5).
 Moreover, the exclusive reliance on third-hand information sources raises some important ethical issues.
 As reporters frequently struggle to access and gather opinions from the most impacted areas, their work might unconsciously fail to give visibility to the population suffering the most collateral damage.
 Indirectly, the media can place itself as the representative of the majority opinion, while disregarding the stories of the marginalised(6).

 Social media and communication with civils

-The recent sophistication of information technology permits connecting individuals from all around the world and acquire reliable information.
-For instance, in the Arab springs, online social networking appeared as a crucial catalyst and facilitator to compensate for the absence of journalists at the protest locations.
-All over the Arab world, the government denied access to most media outlets to corrupt people with government-sponsored sources.
+The recent sophistication of information technology permits connecting individuals from all around the world and acquiring reliable information.
+For instance, in the Arab Springs, online social networking appeared as a crucial catalyst and facilitator to compensate for the absence of journalists at the protest locations.
+All over the Arab world, the government denied access to most media outlets in order to corrupt people with government-sponsored sources.
 However, very rapidly, millions of ordinary citizens started to upload images on the internet and share them with media channels to testify the reality of the ground and the scale of the movement.
-Hence, this platform considerably facilitated the flow of information while supporting citizens freedom of expression.
-Moreover, exiled media plays an essential role as a mediator between citizens and international media.
+Hence, this platform considerably facilitated the flow of information, while supporting citizens freedom of expression.
+Moreover, exiled media workers play an essential role as a mediator between citizens and international media.
 Their work and expertise are precious resources that give visibility and raise awareness on issues often disregarded by traditional media(7).